 Vaccines are given to puppies and kittens after 6 weeks of age and adult dogs and cats of all sizes.
 Rabies is given later, typically between 4 and 6 months of age for dogs and cats.

-Any animal can have a reaction to a vaccine.
-For very young or small body weight animals, it may be a good idea to spread out the vaccinations to allow the body's immune system to not be overwhelmed with mounting a response.
-For example, give the distemper vaccination, wait 1 to 2 weeks, then give the rabies vaccination.
-Note: normal puppy and kitten core vaccination schedules are usually given at 3 to 4-week intervals until 16 to 18 weeks of age.
-Please speak to your veterinarian for pet-specific vaccination protocols.
+However, it is recommended that very young or small body weight animals, should get vaccines spread out to allow the body's immune system to not be overwhelmed with mounting a response.
+For example, you might want to give the distemper vaccination, wait for 1 to 2 weeks, then give the rabies vaccination.
+This is currently the case in veterinary practice.
+Normal puppy and kitten core vaccination schedules are usually given at 3- to 4-week intervals until 16 to 18 weeks of age.
+You can speak to your veterinarian for your pet's specific vaccination protocol.